PSAILA LAB

 Brierley CK, Yip BH, Orlando G, Goyal H, Wen S, Wen J, Levine MF, Jakobsdottir GM, Rodriguez-Meira A, Adamo A, Bashton M, Hamblin A, Clark SA, O’Sullivan J, Murphy L, Olijnik AA, Cotton A, Narina S, Pruett-Miller SM, Enshaei A, Harrison

-C, Drummond M, Knapper S, Tefferi A, Antony-Debré I, Thongjuea S, Wedge DC, Constantinescu S, Papaemmanuil E, Psaila B, Crispino JD, Mead AJ. bioRxiv 2023 (in revisions)
+C, Drummond M, Knapper S, Tefferi A, Antony-Debré I, Thongjuea S, Wedge DC, Constantinescu S, Papaemmanuil E, Psaila B, Crispino JD, Mead AJ.
+Nature Genetics (in press)

 IN UTERO ORIGIN OF MYELOFIBROSIS PRESENTING IN ADULT MONOZYGOTIC TWINS AFTER A PROLONGED DISEASE LATENCY.